tscully/sysdig-onprem-oscp/README.md

   Move beta Deployment objects to OCP DeploymentConfig Add persistent storage to every DC if required
   Move Elasticsearch to StatefulSets
-  Create a SA for Elasticsearch as the Pod must run in Privilege mode (check this requirement against th EFK stack) Worker, Redis, API and Collector need a SA with privileges on Anyuid SCC Error while using parameter references inside parameter definitions Create a passthrough Route for the API
+  Worker, Redis, API and Collector need a SA with privileges on Anyuid SCC Error while using parameter references inside parameter definitions Create a passthrough Route for the API